pcardenal5/DateExtractor/README.md

 ## Models used

 The simplest method of extracting dates we would use are Regular Expresions, RegEx.
 They are the cornerstone of many text processing problems and we would like to make the most of them.
 However, due to the high amount of ways the date can appear the RegEx may become too complex to even be useful.
 On top of that, given the high variance of the ways a date can be written and the need to understand the context surrounding it we have decided to skip this process.
+This would be an example if we knew the pattern and the formate the date has.
+'''
+    import re
+    # open a text file
+    f = open("apple2.txt", 'r')
+    # extract the file's content
+    content = f.read()
+    # a regular expression pattern to match dates
+    pattern = "\d{2}[/-]\d{2}[/-]\d{4}"
+    # find all the strings that match the pattern
+    dates = re.findall(pattern, content)
+    for date in dates:
+        print(date)
+    f.close()
+'''

 Once the RegEx have been taken to their limit we have decided to explore the available resources on Hugging Face.
 They provide a plethora of transformers that could help us parse the text.
 On top of that, given the power of those models we may be able to get even more information out of the documents.
 However, we may be at a disadvantage.
 These transformers have been made in English so we will have to use a convoluted set of transformers to even start using them.

 This has, however, led to very good results regarding the extraction of the dates.
 As a debugging or error correction feature we have decided to output both the date extracted in English and the one we want in Spanish.

+### Translator Transformer
+The translator has been chosen from various models, the most popular model is the t5-large one [https://huggingface.co/t5-large] however this model did not give the best results, as it can be implemented if the choose_model is selected to be equal to one, the best results are given when traduced from englsh to anothr language but viceversa it is not that accurate. ne of the most liked models is the facebook model, this one performs good however when translating from spanish to english it still has some flaws.
+The best model in the end is the Helsinki one since it has been trained only for spanish and english.
+- Flaws: there are some phrases that cannot be extracte as a date, for example the phrase "this year" cannot be interpreted or the phrase next month or next week.
+Moreover, extracting dates that have the year or the month too apart from themselves is also an impossible task, this tends to happen when in comes to years as day amd month are closely related, the year when written in leters at a distance of two words cannot be exracted, in order to do so, a second queston must be asked as to what is the year of the event, in this case it must be checked if the year is indeed in the original question and if not it must be added.
+- Strengths: There are libraries such as datefinder that are execute to extract dates but cannot perform as well as this Extraction Service, moreover python libraries are not suitable for multiple languages such as spanish making the translator an essential part of te project.
+These are some of the results for the short texts:

+### Question Answeing Transformer
+To avoid developing a new and fresh set of data where dates in every format and every possible date of every combination are labeled as an entity to execute an entity recognition network we chose to use hugginface trnasformers again, this time based on the results of the huggin face community  [https://huggingface.co/deepset/roberta-base-squad2] the roberta-base-squad2 is the most downloaded and most liked model of all dispite having relatively low performance:
+'''
+    "exact": 79.87029394424324,
+    "f1": 82.91251169582613,
+'''
+The second model we used as transformer in ugging face is the second most downloaded one.
+Their performance is way better:
+'''
+    f1 = 93.15
+    exact_match = 86.91
+'''